-4.1.2 Recommended Package of Improvements
+4.1.2 Package of Improvements

-The following are recommended packages of improvements.
-At least 1 package should be included in the 2005 Town of Chapel Hill annual construction plan: An asterisk indicates a State maintained street and # indicates if the improvement is included on the Town of Chapel Hill Transportation Improvement Priority list.
+The following identify potential, packages of improvements for specific areas of the town.
+They are identified as a guide to show how individual improvements could be combined if implemented incrementally.
+An asterisk indicates a State maintained street and # indicates if the improvement is included on the Town of Chapel Hill Transportation Improvement Priority list.